A blood disorder effecting infants and young children

 Care for your child

-Receiving care from the pediatric hematology, oncology and bone marrow transplant program at American Family Children’s Hospital means you have access to the knowledge and skills of many medical and support specialists for your child’s complex health diagnosis like cancer.
+Receiving care from UW Health Kids Cancer Care experts at American Family Children’s Hospital means you have access to the knowledge and skills of many medical and support specialists for your child’s complex health diagnosis like cancer.

 American Family Children's Hospital - Pediatric Hematology and Oncology